electricbookworks/howbooksaremade/episodes/publishing-with-purpose.md

 I actually got *Savvy* from an agent, someone that I knew called me and said, I have this book, and it's set in sort of a magical United States and, you know, the kids all have what's called a savvy, it's a power, they get on their 13th birthday.
 And, you know, kind of went on and I, I just loved it.
 Like he sent it to me, I think, I don't know, five o'clock or something by email, and I stayed up all night to read it and sent him a note at two in the morning and said, I love this book, I want to work on it.
 It turned out that by the following morning, everyone else had read it as well and also wanted it but I think my midnight enthusiasm really, really helped with that, of course, and the massive advanced that Ingrid got for this book.
 [LAUGHS]

 **Arthur Attwell**  4:53
 Good.
 That's fantastic.
-Do you have a favorite project from your New York publishing days?
+Do you have a favourite project from your New York publishing days?

 **Alisha Niehaus Berger**  5:00
-It's like asking a parent to pick their favorite child.
+It's like asking a parent to pick their favourite child.

 **Arthur Attwell**  5:02
 Yeah.